BeamIO-Inc/espa-product-formatter/README.md

 ## ESPA-PRODUCT_FORMATTER Version 1.5.0 Release Notes
-Release Date: September 23, 2015
+Release Date: November 23, 2015

 The product formatter project contains libraries and tools for working with the ESPA internal file format (raw binary with an XML metadata file).
 It currently supports Landsat 4-8.